 Be a declared Athletic Training Major in the Professional Phase of the program.

 Interested students should meet as soon as possible with Professor Dan Sedory to schedule an appointment to discuss the study away experience.
-In addition, students should contact the Center for International Education and Global Engagement for important information about study away policies and procedures.
+In addition, students should contact the UNH Global Education Center for important information about study away policies and procedures.

 This program is only available to students currently admitted and enrolled as an undergraduate student at the University of New Hampshire.